HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Device Guard and Virtualization Based Security in Windows.md

 ## About UEFI Lock

-UEFI locked security measures are rooted in **Proof of Physical Presence**.
-The Following policies are included in Device Guard
+UEFI locked security measures are rooted in **Proof of Physical Presence** and they can't be disabled by modifying Group Policy, registry keys or other Administrative tasks.

+The only way to disable UEFI locked security measures is to have physical access to the computer, reboot and access the UEFI settings, supply the credentials to access the UEFI, turn off Secure Boot, reboot the system and then you will be able to disable those security measures with Administrator privileges.

 <br>